shubhamchandak94/template_python_server/backend/README.md

 pip3 install -r requirements.txt
 ```

+### Step 2
-Step 3: run server as described in `app.py` on port 5000.
+Run server as described in `app.py` on port 5000.
+This is mostly for testing and development, for deployment look further.
 ```
 export FLASK_APP=app
 flask run -p 5000